 I was seeking love.
-I craved for love from my child and on a closer look, her behavior told me that she too was seeking the same from me.
+I craved for love from my child and on a closer look, her behaviour told me that she too was seeking the same from me.

 With that part clear, I decided to run my day through my mind noting every little action I did, everything I said to my daughter to see where exactly were the things going haywire.
 Surprisingly, it didn’t take me long to note a pattern.